AyrA/CountryBlock/README.md

 # IP Version

-At the Moment, this Application only supports IPv4
+This Application together with the default API supports IPv4 and IPv6

 # Cache

 The Application creates a Cache File called cache.json.
-The File is created when it is needed for the first Time. it contains all Countries with all Subnets.
+The File is created when it is needed for the first Time, it contains all Countries with all Subnets.
 Feel free to use it for other Purposes.
 See the "IP List" Chapter below before publishing it.